ojizero/blog/content/posts/getting-started-with-nix.md

 ### Dependency hell

-Dependency hell is a term refering to a plethora of nasty problems and hardships in managng dependencies, package managers have the responsibility of finding solutions to this, exteremely hard, problem!
+Dependency hell is a term refering to a plethora of nasty problems and hardships in managing dependencies, package managers have the responsibility of finding solutions to this, exteremely hard, problem!

 Those set of problems include, but not limited to, conflicting versions required for dependencies.
 Depending on dependencies required by another package, ther other package is gone, removed or whatever, the dependent is now broke cause the dependency is gone!